 Algorithm 1 presents the pseudocode of our modified SAT solver.
 All unassigned variables are already assumed to have been assigned priority values, which set their order in the decision tree.
-Our algorithm assigns error-select variables very large priority values on line 1, in order to guarantee that they will be at the top of the decision maxheap [17] built on line 5, which is used to pick the next decision variable.
+Our algorithm assigns error-select variables very large priority values on line 1, in order to guarantee that they will be at the top of the decision maxheap [15] built on line 4, which is used to pick the next decision variable.

-On line 12, the unassigned error-select variable with the highest priority is stored in e_i .
+On line 12, the unassigned error-select variable with the highest priority is stored in $e_i$ .
 The next variable is popped from the heap on line 19.
-If this variable next is an error-select line, then it must be first assigned to 1 (line 20), otherwise the function polarity() decides the polarity of next using heuristics such as VSIDS [16] (line 21).
-Later, if e_i is assigned to 0, block b_i is learned as a non-solution block.
-As a result, each b_j that is dominated by b_i is also learned as a non-solution block and the unit clause $(\neg b_j)$ is added (line 25).
-After b_i is learned as a non-solution, e_i is updated so that new non-solutions can be learned (line 27).
+If this variable next is an error-select line, then it must be first assigned to 1 (line 14), otherwise the function polarity() decides the polarity of next using heuristics such as VSIDS [14] (line 21).
+Later, if $e_i$ is assigned to 0, block $b_i$ is learned as a non-solution block.
+As a result, each $b_j$ that is dominated by $b_i$ is also learned as a non-solution block and the unit clause $(\neg b_j)$ is added (line 25).
+After $b_i$ is learned as a non-solutions can be learned (line 21).
 Other functions of the SAT engine such as BCP() and resolveConflict() are not modified.